 - Importance of parenting

 - How to parent a highly sensitive child

 A highly sensitive child is a child that is more sensitive and often also more reactive to environmental influences.
 Such children are acutely aware of the outside world, and they’re quick to react to subtle changes in everything around them.
 They are hyper-aware of the sounds, smells, and temperature around them.
-Some are also emotionally sensitive and intensely affected by the emotions of others1.
+A highly emotional child can also be intensely affected by the emotions of others1.